ICJIA/r3-next/public/markdown/funding/2020-assessment-and-planning.md

   - Excel version of Budget

-  - Single PDF document of all signed and dated LOCs and MOUs if applying as a collaborative
+  - Signed and dated LOCs and MOUs if applying as a collaborative

-  - Single applicants and responsible applicants applying on behalf of a collaborative should include in the application materials their determination letter of 501(c)(3) status from the IRS or equivalent documentation of their eligibility to apply for this grant.
+  - Single applicants and responsible applicants applying on behalf of a collaborative should include in the application materials their determination letter of 501(c)(3) status from the IRS or equivalent documentation.

-<div style="background: #ddd; padding: 30px; border: 1px solid #bbb; font-weight: bold; margin-top: 50px;" class="text-left">For more information, and for full details on what an applicant should consider when submitting an application, please
+<div style="background: #ddd; padding: 30px; border: 1px solid #bbb; font-weight: bold; margin-top: 50px;" class="text-left">For more information, please
 <a href="https://icjia.illinois.gov/grants">click here to go to the full Notice of Funding Opportunity</a></div>

 </div>